Programmes

 The programmes are aimed at Year 12s and provide an introduction to some of our popular subjects.
 They help to equip you with the skills you need to put in a successful application.

 The programmes are designed to support students from non-traditional Oxbridge backgrounds who are on track to do well and potentially make an application to a selective university.
-All our programmes have subject and themes, and are most appropriate for students that have an interest in a relevant subject area.
+All our programmes have subject-specific themes, and are most appropriate for students that have an interest in a relevant subject area.

 The programmes are designed and delivered by academics and staff at Lincoln College, and provide great opportunities to engage with tutors and current students.
 It will give you a real flavour of life at Lincoln and what to expect from studying at Oxford University.